 - Flower Color: Light to deep violet, white, blue, yellow, and cream

 - Hardiness Zones: 3 through 8

 How to Grow Violas

-Starting Violas from Seed Indoors - Violas are easy to start from seed.
-In fact, they are quite happy to self-seed all over your garden.
-But if you would like to start your own indoors, the process is very straightforward.
+Violas are easy to start from seed.
+They are quite happy to self-seed all over your garden.
+If you would like to start your own indoors, the process is very straightforward.